-Non-Discrimination We are committed to providing a non-discriminatory, inviting and inclusive school environment for all students.
+Non-Discrimination

+Incompliance with federal law, the Wake County Public School System administers all education programs, employment activities and admissions without discrimination against any person on the basis of gender, race, color, religion, national origin, age or disability.
 We have broad protections against discrimination as set forth in multiple Board policies.
 Parents and students who perceive any form of discrimination should report it to the school principal.
 Parents and students also should contact the principal to request assistance or accommodations to assure a non-discriminatory, inviting and inclusive school environment.
 See Board Policies regarding Prohibition Against Discrimination, Harassment and Bullying and Discrimination, Harassment and Bullying Complaint Process.

-Parental Right to Withhold Consent and Opt Out Parents may request in writing to opt out of any of the following:
+Parental Right to Withhold Consent and Opt Out

+Parents may request in writing to opt out of any of the following: